manubot/rootstock/SETUP.md

 GitHub Actions is the default service for new manucripts since it's easiest to setup.
 We recommend using either GitHub Actions or Travis CI, but not both to avoid deploying manuscripts multiple times.
-AppVeyor can be used in addition to GitHub Actions or Travis CI to comment on pull request with download links to renderred PDFs.
+AppVeyor can be used in addition to GitHub Actions or Travis CI to comment on pull request with download links to rendered PDFs.
-GitHub Actions do upload renderred manuscripts as artifacts, but do not leave pull request comments.
+GitHub Actions do upload rendered manuscripts as artifacts, but do not leave pull request comments.

 ### Deploy key